Build DirectX 11 Samples

 Set up the system so that C++ can compile.

-CMake work is used from a batch file, so the CMake path setting should be set so that it can be referenced by the user who will use it.
+CMake operations are used from a batch file, so the CMake path setting should be set so that it can be referenced by the user who will use it.

 Run “setup_msvcxxxx.bat” in “/Samples/D3D11/thirdParty/scripts” where the Visual Studio to be used is listed and download DirectXTK.

-CMake can also be used from the GUI, but this time we will use the batch file included in the sample.
+CMake can also be used from the GUI, but at this time use the batch file included in the sample.

 This batch file selects from several combinations of settings.